EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Implementation Details

 \subsubsection{Decoder Architecture}

-In our \name model, we employ the ENF in [29] as the decoder.
+In our \name model, we employ the ENF in \citep{wessels2024grounding} as the decoder.
 This specific ENF implementation is configured for $\mathbf{SE}(2)$ equivariance.
 Functioning as a neural field, it takes 2D coordinates as input and produces 2D velocity as output.
 The decoder architecture incorporates 2 attention heads and a single self-attention layer.
 Its internal MLP has a hidden dimension of 64.
-For latent representation, the model utilizes 16 latent points, each defined by 2 coordinates and possessing 32 hidden dimensions.
+For latent representation in 2D situation, the model utilizes 16 latent points, each defined by 2 coordinates and possessing 32 hidden dimensions; and in 3D situation, the model utilizes 27 latent points, each defined by 3 coordinates.
 A Gaussian window of 0.1 is consistently applied across all windows for these latent points.
 Furthermore, to effectively represent high-frequency data, we apply Random Fourier Feature (RFF) embedding.
 The standard deviation of the RFF for the Query (Q) components within the self-attention layer is set to 0.05, while for the Value (V) components, it is 0.2.